infinitered/ignite/docs/boilerplate/app/theme/Theming.md

 :::

-Previously we relied on pure style objects typed as `ViewStyle`, `TextStyle`, `ImageStyle`, etc. This didn't quite fit circumstances where you wanted to dynamically change the overall app's theme during runtime.
+In Ignite `<10` we relied on pure style objects typed as `ViewStyle`, `TextStyle`, `ImageStyle`, etc. This didn't quite fit circumstances where you wanted to dynamically change the overall app's theme during runtime.
 You could always reload the javascript bundle to see changes, but that was a less than ideal solution.

 Ignite now has the concept of `ThemedStyle`s.
 You can stick with the traditional pure style objects but if you want to take advantage of themed global colors, spacing, typography, and timings, you've got to add a little more code...